mmunz/ddev-backstopjs/README.md

 This is a ddev-addon for [backstop.js](https://github.com/garris/BackstopJS), a visual regression testing tool.
 Backstop is executed in a docker container based on the official [backstopjs docker image](https://hub.docker.com/r/backstopjs/backstopjs).

-This addon just provides tha basics to run backstopjs.
+This addon just provides the basics to run backstopjs.
 No backstopjs config is included.
+See below how to generate a config and for links to a more advanced example config.

 ## Getting started